Signs of Severe Depression to Be Aware Of

 - Increased use of sleep aids

-- Increased use of drugs or alcohol to make you fall asleep (pass out)
+- Increased substance abuse, or use of drugs or alcohol to help you fall asleep (pass out)

 Depression can get so bad that a person starts struggling to focus and be present enough to actually read, write, or even string sentences together.